tcostam/awesome-command-control/README.md

 If you'd like to __contribute__ to this list, simply open a PR with your additions.

 Maintained by [@tcostam](https://twitter.com/tcostam).
-If you have contributions but don't have the time, give me a shout at twitter.
+If you have contributions but can't pull request, give me a shout at twitter.

 Table of Contents
 =================